amoghagain/impulse_2025_amogh-guhan/README.md

 ### 4. **Advanced Model**
 - Enhanced feature extraction methods
-- Deep learning implementation
+- Deep learning implementation.
+A convolutional neural network was implemented using Conv1D layers.
+The EEG signals were fed to the network directly.
+An accuracy of ~95% was achieved
-- Model parameter optimization
+- XGBoost model - An XGBoost model was implemented on extracted features, achieving an accuracy of ~97%.
 - Performance evaluation on validation and test sets

 ---